quarkly/community-kit/preview/docs/NetlifyForm.md

 ## 📮 Feedback

 If you encountered a bug, please contact us so we can fix it promptly.
 We’re rapidly developing, so don’t hesitate to send us your feedback and request new features you would like to see added.
-Feel free to share what you’re working on - we **love** to see what you’re building with Quarkly!
+Feel free to share what you’re working on - we'd **love** to see what you’re building with Quarkly!

 [Help with components](https://community.quarkly.io/c/requests/11)